sjl/.plan/README.markdown

 enough, there was still an entry in `/etc/crypttab` for it, and a bunch of systemd shit in `/run/systemd/generator/` left over that I had to clean out.
 After that, everything boots fast(ish) again.
 I hate computing.

+## 2020-02-02

+Spent some time cleaning up the `Makefile` for my individual class project.
+Learned some stuff about `make` in the process:

+* When you have a pattern rule `foo/bar/%.baz`, whatever matches the `%` is called the "stem", and you can use `$*` to get the stem inside the rule.
+* There are a bunch of ways to allow users to override variables, but the one I settled on is to use `VAR := val` in the `Makefile`.
+Users can override these with `make VAR=newval …`.
+This doesn't allow overriding with environment variables, but that seems fraught with danger anyway, so let's consider it a feature, not a bug.
+* I was dicking around a lot with `addprefix` and `addsuffix` unnecessarily before.
+Much simpler is to use `$(FOO:%=prefix%suffix)`, e.g. `FASTQ_FILES := $(KEYS:%=data/00-input/%.fq.gz)`.
+This works with multiple-word variables too (god help me if filenames ever contain spaces).
+* Prefixing a command with `@` prevents `make` from echoing the command before executing it (but not when doing a dry run).
+Handy for the `echo …` commands in `make debug`.
+* Management of directory creation is… annoying.
+Ended up going with placeholder `.ph` files.
+Simple but inelegant.
+Oh well.